nicweeaboo/nhentai-favorites-auto-pagination/README.md

 # NHENTAI READER - INIFINITY FAVORITE RANDOM PICKER WITH AUTO SCROLL AND PAGINATION

-This is a simple and shit ruby script written with 'watir-webdrive' gem to automate the use of nhentai.
+This is a simple and shit ruby script written with 'watir' gem to automate the use of nhentai.
 You just have to put your username and password and just run program.

 ## What it does ?